-We are dependent upon sales outside the United States, and the risks associated with international operations could affect our ability to maintain and increase revenues.
+We are dependent upon sales outside the United States and a substantial portion of our growth is expected to be in international markets.

 International sales accounted for 45.1% of our revenues in fiscal 1998, 47.9% in fiscal 1999 and 47.7% in the six months ended February 28, 2000.
 We anticipate that sales outside the United States will be an increasing percentage of our revenues as we pursue our international growth strategy.
 A significant portion of our revenues will therefore be subject to risks associated with sales in markets outside the United States, including: